firebase/quickstart-nodejs/firestore-emulator/javascript-quickstart/README.md

 ```
 npm test
 ```
-which will execute `mocha`, running all the tests in the `tests/` directory.
+which runs all the tests in the `tests/` directory.
 At the beginning, you should see 5 tests pass and 1 tests fail.

 ```